 Broccoli, Kale, Cabbage, Cauliflower, Brussels Sprouts

-Did you know that these five vegetables all came from the same plant?
+Did you know that broccoli, kale, cabbage, cauliflower, and Brussels sprouts all came from the same plant?
 Centuries ago, Brassica Oleracea, or wild cabbage, was selectively bred until it produced the vegetables we now know and love.

 For instance, broccoli was made from breeding wild cabbage with suppressed flowers, while kale came from variants with larger leaves.
 Different parts of the plant gave us different vegetables, and today we have a whole garden of them!